yarkhinephyo/yarkhinephyo.github.io/_posts/2024-01-20-kubernetes-networking-intro-and-deep-dive.markdown

 tags: [Networking, System-Design, Learning-Points]
 ---

-This [video](https://youtu.be/tq9ng_Nz9j8?si=hv_AtmaoddIL7rBs) is about how networking works in Kubernetes by Bowei Du and Tim Hockin and the following are my notes.
+This [video](https://youtu.be/tq9ng_Nz9j8?si=hv_AtmaoddIL7rBs) is about how networking works in Kubernetes by Bowei Du and Tim Hockin from Google.

 ### Networking APIs Exposed by Kubernetes